 “Therapeutically, it’s also used for poor circulation and lower back pain.
 On an emotional level, it can act as a catalyst if you are procrastinating and lack the drive to take action,” says Laurie Steelsmith, a licensed naturopathic doctor and author of “Natural Choices for Women’s Health.”

-Studies have shown it can also ease muscle pain, eliminate inflammation, help with painful menstruation and migraines, and may even slow or kill ovarian and colon cancer cells.
+Studies have shown it can also ease muscle pain, eliminate inflammation, help with painful menstruation and may even slow or kill ovarian and colon cancer cells.
 Here are some other health benefits of ginger:

 Diabetes complications: Studies show ginger may reduce urine protein levels, decrease water intake and urine output, and reverse proteinuria, which is kidney damage caused by too much protein in the urine.
 Ginger may also protect nerves in diabetics and lower blood fat levels.
 “Ginger can help increase circulation, thin blood, and lower both blood pressure and cholesterol,” says author Steelsmith.

-Arthritis: A placebo-controlled, double-blind, crossover study published in the journal Osteoarthritis Cartilage found patients with painful arthritis in the knee who were given ginger vs. a placebo experienced significantly less pain and loss of movement compared to those taking the placebo.
+Arthritis: A placebo-controlled, double-blind, crossover study published in the journal Osteoarthritis Cartilage found patients with painful arthritis in the knee who were given ginger versus a placebo experienced significantly less pain and loss of movement compared to those taking the placebo.

 Cold and flu: Chinese medicine practitioners commonly prescribe ginger to treat symptoms of colds and flu.
 The root acts as an antihistamine and decongestant, two cold-easing effects that can help with symptoms.

 Migraines: A double-blind clinical trial treated 100 patients with acute migraine with aura either with sumatriptan (a common migraine medication) or ginger powder.
 Both groups reported similar pain relief, but those who used ginger had fewer side effects.